zakiyousufi/leaderboard/README.md

  >Syntax:
   >>> cd {folder name/ eg: desktop}
-  >>> git clone {URL that you copied}
+  >>> git clone {repository URL}

 ### 🔌Usage

->open your directory leaderboard/ to run the file :
+>open your directory Awsome Books/ to run the file :
 _use vs-code or any IDE  to view line code .

-_use CMD terminal or git bash to open the webpage steps npm install npm start
+_use you preferd browser to run the file .html to get project website.

 ## 🤝 Contributing